LLM Text Generation Microservice¶

 export LLM_MODEL_ID="Intel/neural-chat-7b-v3-3"

-Step 1: Start the backend LLM service
+1: Start backend LLM service (TGI, vLLM, Ollama).

-Step 2: Start the TextGen microservices
+2: Start TextGen Microservice:

 export LLM_COMPONENT_NAME="OpeaTextGenService"